erikgrinaker/toydb/docs/architecture/raft.md

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L701-L710

 Once a quorum of nodes (in our case 2 out of 3 including the leader) have the entry in their log, the leader can commit the entry and apply it to the state machine.
-It looks up the in-flight write request from `writes` and sends the command result back to the client as `Message::ClientResponse`:
+It also looks up the in-flight write request from `writes` and sends the command result back to the client as `Message::ClientResponse`:

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L982-L1032